radiopanet/rosond-vehicle-leasing/Readme.md

 4. Update the connection string in `Web.config`
 5. Unzip the `RosondVehicleLeasingDB` file to get the db backup
 6. Restore the database using SQL Server Management Studio (SSMS):
+7. ERD included in the root folder of the project.